minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 [click] Once a training job is labeled, kcover will continuously analyze this information.
 This includes [click] node status, [click] container logs (such as CUDA, NCCL, or OOM errors, [click] as well as specific exit codes).
 [click] If a problem is detected,
-[click] we will record the event through the Collector [click] and may initiate a Cascading Shutdown to restart the job, allowing it to resume training from the last known state. [click] Additionally, through ongoing diagnostic tools, we will analyze network status, GPU hardware status, PCIE status, and kernel status to ensure that the system always operates at optimal conditions.
+[click] we will record the event through the Collector [click] and may initiate a Cascading Shutdown to restart the job, allowing it to resume training from the last known state. [click] Additionally, through ongoing diagnostic tools, we will analyze [click] network status, [click] GPU hardware status, [click] PCIE status, and [click] kernel status to ensure that the system always operates at optimal conditions.
 -->

 ---